crowdsourcing4vis/crowdsourcing4vis.github.io/README.md

-## A Decade of Crowdsourcing in Information Visualization
+## Information Visualization Evaluation Using Crowdsourcing

-This website specifies the full list of papers included in our survey titled "A Decade of Crowdsourcing in Information Visualization"on crowdsouring for evaluation in the information visualization community.
+This website specifies the full list of papers included in our survey titled "Information Visualization Evaluation Using Crowdsourcing" on crowdsourcing for evaluation in the information visualization community.

 ## Authors